rails-kung-foo/type-to-filter/README.md

 ### Update

 23.5.2015
-  - The letter for the filtered results will be displayed in bold.
+  - The letters for the filtered results will be displayed in bold.

 ### Function
 Filters a list with the entered keyword.
 It searches through the `<a>`tag given text.